 The attorneys at Soeder & Associates are capable of responding to and assisting their clients in developing and implementing the most demanding and innovative financings in the field.
 The Firm has extensive experience and qualifications in all legal aspects of the issuance of governmental debt securities and is listed in the Red Book as a nationally recognized bond counsel firm.

 A. GENERAL OBLIGATIONS AND SPECIAL TAX OBLIGATION FINANCINGS

 Members of the Firm have extensive experience in the issuance of general obligation debt and revenue bond (or special obligation) debt for state and local government and the tax issues that may arise in connection with these financings.
 The tax issues generally revolve around whether the project or projects to be financed satisfy a private business use or private business payment test, with added complexities in revenue bond issues relating to reserves, federal guarantees and private usage.
-Lisa Soeder and Chuck Katz have performed the tax analyses on a multitude of single and multi-purpose general obligation and revenue bond financings.
+Lisa Soeder has performed the tax analyses on a multitude of single and multi-purpose general obligation and revenue bond financings.

 B. CLEAN WATER FUND / DRINKING WATER FUND BONDS